prestonglee0805/Spotify-Utils/README.md

 ## Requirements
 - Python 3.10 or higher
-- Spotify Developer Account
+- Spotify account for login (authentication via browser using secure OAuth 2.0 flow)
-- Spotify Web API credentials (Client ID and Client Secret)
+- All necessary Python packages (listed in requirements.txt)

 ## Installation